qftc/qftc.org/content/en/posts/ward-5-race.md

 ### **Red Flags**

-* His career is mainly in finance, and he was working at Arthur Andersen during the time they were involved with Enron, leading up to the Enron scandal in 2001 which resulted in Arthur Andersen’s dissolution
+* His career is mainly in finance, including working at Arthur Andersen during the time leading up to the Enron scandal in 2001 which resulted in the company’s dissolution

 [**RETURN TO MAIN LIST**](https://qftc.org/posts/quincy-city-council-candidates/ "https://qftc.org/posts/quincy-city-council-candidates/")